addyosmani/backbone-fundamentals/README.md

 });
 ```

-A quick note on code standards, notice that in the above examples the parameters may begin with
-lower or upper case characters.
-The variable names uses in the parameters that begin with
-`Uppercase` are `Constructors` and the `lowercase` variable names are not, they may be instances
-created by a constructor, or perhaps an object or function that is not meant to used with `new`.
+Notice that in the above examples the parameters may begin with lower or upper case characters.
+The variable names uses in the parameters that begin with *Uppercase* are *Constructors* and the *lowercase* variable names are not, they may be instances created by a constructor, or perhaps an object or function that is not meant to used with *new*.

 The convention recommended is to use Upper CamelCase for constructors and lower camelCase for others.